hlb8122/encoding-adjustment-algorithm/README.md

 # Encoding Adjustment Algorithm Benchmarker

 Uses the last `window` blocks to train a dictionary.
 Grabs each new block and benchmarks raw size/compression without dictionary/compression with dictionary for each raw transaction.
+Records the measurements to an influxdb.

 ## Build